awslabs/tensor-message-passing/README.md

 ## Install

-Just clone this repo, optionally create an evironment, and run `poetry install` from the project's directory `tensor-message-passing`
+Just clone this repo, optionally create an environment (`conda create -n tnmpa python=3.11`), and run `poetry install` from the project's directory `tensor-message-passing`

 ## Examples